raohy/601/mvsnet/README.md

 ### goal
-  develop a tool which can turn several 2d images of an object into a 3d model(expecially small objects)
+  to develop a tool which can turn several 2d images of an object into a 3d model(expecially small objects)

 ### approach
   deep learning:  MVSNet family